-If sugar and grains are so bad for us, how do we get off of them?
+If sugar and grains are so bad for us, how do we get off them?

 Consider the first barrier to getting off of sugar: it’s everywhere!

-A typical North American breakfast usually consists of a bagel, muffin, waffle, or cereal with skim milk these days.
+A typical North American breakfast usually consists of a bagel, muffin, waffle, or cereal with skim milk.
 Look at this “diet” breakfast choice:

 Weight Watchers Blueberry Muffins or Double Chocolate Muffins: 1 muffin (2.2 ounces) = 18-21 grams sugar, 180-190 calories

 Did you see that?
 18-20 grams of sugar.
-20 grams equals 5 teaspoons of sugar in a little 2.2 oz muffin!
+Twenty grams equals five teaspoons of sugar in a little 2.2 oz muffin!

-Now, thank goodness, there is serious research going into the theory that food addiction might be real.
-Here is the abstract from a study on food addiction that appeared in the research journal “Appetite”.
+Now, thank goodness, serious research is going into the theory that food addiction might be real.
+Here is the abstract from a study on food addiction that appeared in the research journal “Appetite.”

 Keywords: Food addiction; Obesity; Depressive symptomatology.

-Note that the study found that 15% of participants had food addiction as measured by the Yale Food Addiction Scale.
+The study found that the Yale Food Addiction Scale measured that 15% of participants had a food addiction.
 In addition, the study found a correlation between food addiction and depression.
 Looking back at my eating history, I realize that I usually reached for my “Fix Foods” when I was feeling angry or disappointed in myself.
 This leads me to a theory that I have been developing for some time:

 The combination of the unrealistic demands we put on ourselves, coupled with images of impossible slenderness, youth, and physical perfection from the photo-shopped media, lead to feelings of depression which 15% of us ease temporarily with excess food.